seanpmaxwell/Typescript-Best-Practices/README.md

 - **Classes:** `PascalCase`
 - **Types**: `PascalCase`
   - Aside from using PascalCase, there are some other common patterns used:
-    - Prepend interfaces with an `I`.
-I like to do this because it helps to avoid naming collisions with classes.
-    - Prepend type-aliases with a `T. I don't usually do this unless I need a specific value I'm trying to distinguish the type from.
+    - Traditionally, interfaces would be prepended with an `I` and type-aliases with a `T` but these have fallen out of favor.
+I'd recommend prepending interfaces with an `I` still ONLY if it's describing a class and you want to avoid naming collisions with the class (i.e. IUser for class User).
     - The suffix `_raw` is useful for indicating types which **MUST** be processed before being used (i.e. `IUserAvatar_raw` -> "service layer" -> `IUserAvatar`).
 - **Booleans**: prefix with `is`